Romulus10/Akvanta/README.md

 ! - A trap.
 o - An item.
 1-3 - An enemy.
 Higher numbers mean higher difficulty to beat.
 ^ - Healing item.
+$ - A coin.

 ### TODO
-* Add regions/rooms/areas.
 * Add an equipment screen.
 * Add an inventory screen.
 * Keep data persistent.
 * Improve code efficiency- it's probably abysmal at the moment.
 * Implement further game items and events.
+* A merchant system- buy stat buffs.

 # Version History
 * *0.3.0* Added a new spell, corrected small code problems, documentation updated.